GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 {\bf Monte Carlo Averaging over Imputations.} To account for the uncertainty in imputed values for censored observations, we combine Monte Carlo averaging with minibatch stochastic gradient descent.
-For each minibatch $\mathcal{B}$, we generate $M$ (we use $M=5$) independent imputations by sampling new values from the pre-fitted conditional KM distributions (as described in Section~\ref{sec:local_km}).
+For each minibatch $\mathcal{B}$, we generate $M=5$ independent imputation values by sampling from the pre-fitted conditional KM distributions (as described in Section~\ref{sec:local_km}).

 Specifically, for Monte Carlo draw $k \in \{1, \ldots, M\}$, we construct an imputed target vector $Y^{*(k)}_{\mathcal{B}} \in \mathbb{R}^m$.
 For uncensored subjects ($\delta_i = 1$), we set $Y_i^{*(k)} = \log(t_i)$ (fixed across all $k$).
 For censored subjects ($\delta_i = 0$), we sample $T_i^{*(k)} \sim \widehat{F}_i(\cdot \mid x_i, T_i > t_i)$ (re-sampled for each $k$ as in~\eqref{eq:km_sampling}) and set $Y_i^{*(k)} = \log(T_i^{*(k)})$.
 The ranking loss in~\eqref{eq:rank_loss} then becomes the average over $M$ sets of imputed target events